ZiadEltity/Apache-Web-Server/README.md

     stage('Bach Script Execution') {
         steps {
             script {
+                // Initialize the variable to avoid the error of null if the script didn't executed successfully env.MEMS = "Undefined - Destination unreachable"
                 // Use the withCredentials block to temporarily add the SSH private key to the environment withCredentials([sshUserPrivateKey(credentialsId: 'Apache_Credential', keyFileVariable: 'SSH_PRIVATE_KEY'),
                                     string(credentialsId: 'sudo_pass', variable: 'SUDO_PASS')]) {